Fairglow/prime-factor/README.md

 # Prime Factor

+The library will calculate all the prime number factors of any 128-bit unsigned integer.
+These are all the smallest values that when multiplied with each other produces that number.
+You can use the included application to play around with it.

+## Prime Numbers

 "Is that true that all the prime numbers are of the form 6m±1?" -- [Math StackExchange](https://math.stackexchange.com/questions/41623/is-that-true-that-all-the-prime-numbers-are-of-the-form-6m-pm-1)

 "This is true of all prime numbers except for 2 and 3.
 The reason is that numbers with remainders 0, 2 and 4 modulo 6 are divisible by 2, and numbers with remainders 0 and 3 modulo 6 are divisible by 3, so other than 2 and 3 themselves, all prime numbers must have remainder 1 or 5 modulo 6." -- [joriki](https://math.stackexchange.com/users/6622/joriki)